sassyelements/sassymodal/README.md

 directory.
 You can create a directory called `plugins/` in your JS directory and put the `SassyModal.js` there.

-In your index.js file you want to initialize the modal object as shown in example
+In your index.js file you want to instantiate the modal object as shown in example
 below:

 ```javascript